 This investment shored-up the Trump campaign promise to “build the next generation of roads, bridges, railways, tunnels, seaports, and airports.”

-Private Investment Turns to Technology & Infrastructure
+Blackstone Investment Fund Turns to Technology and Infrastructure

 The 2017 report from the American Society of Civil Engineers (ASCE) gives overall U.S. infrastructure a grade of D+.
 Writing for Brookings Institute, Tomer and Kane note, “Infrastructure is a big-tent sector…a policy sector that touches every person, every day.”
 Everyone has a stake in whether Trump can live up to his campaign promise.

 The consensus across the board is the need to invest more.
 The understanding we need to include emerging digital technologies in that investment is increasingly growing.
 Along with traditional investments in roads and bridges, digital investments in things like urban and rural broadband and autonomous vehicles need to be included in the mix.

 Federal Funds to Seed Private Investment

 Trump has emphasized the use of federal funds to leverage private investment.
 For example, Trump’s plan calls for $137 billion in tax credits to incentivize private firms to invest $1 trillion over the next decade.

 Based on presentations and discussions held during Infrastructure Week (May 15 – 19, 2017 in Washington, D.C.), Tomer and Kane suggest that infrastructure renewal will be driven from the bottom up, meaning local jurisdictions will determine what projects are needed.
 Federal and private matching funds will be used to pay for the projects.